 - Kosher salt and fresh ground black pepper

-- First make the sauce.
-In a non reactive saucepan, reduce the vinegar by half, then whisk in the butter until the sauce is thick enough to lightly coat the back of a spoon.
+- In a non reactive saucepan, reduce the vinegar by half, then whisk in the butter until the sauce is thick enough to lightly coat the back of a spoon.
 Reserve the sauce until needed.

 - Heat the lard or oil in a saute pan until hot, then quickly dust each breast in the wild rice flour and, tap off the excess, then place prosciutto side down in the saute pan.
 Cook on medium-high heat until the proscuitto is browned and caramelized, then add the butter and herbs to the pan and baste the breasts with the hot bubbling fat until medium-rare or medium, depending on how you like to eat duck.
 Meanwhile, re-heat the sauce an whisk to emulsify it.